10 Interesting Facts for World Braille DayPublished on

 - Braille is not its own language but rather a code that can be used in many languages.
 Writers use different grades of braille depending on preference.
 Grade 1 braille is typically the starting point for braille readers.
-It includes the 26 letters in the English alphabet as well as numbers and punctuation.
+It includes the 26 letters in the English alphabet as well as numbers, punctuation, and more.
 Grade 2 includes contractions of letters and words.
 Some writers use shorthand braille, Grade 3, in notes and personal letters.

 - In January 2016, the standard for English braille changed.
 Members of the Braille Authority of North America (BANA) voted for Unified English Braille (UEB) to replace the former system, English Braille American Edition (EBAE).
 This change resulted in English-speaking countries all using the same version of braille.
 Before UEB, the United States’ version of braille was different than the one used in the United Kingdom.
 UEB even has extra characters to let readers know where the emphasis (capitalization, bold, underlining, etc.) goes.

 - Braille used for math is different than braille used for writing the alphabet.
 Nemeth is the name of one system for writing math in braille.

 - Sheet music also has its own version of braille.
 Instead of letters, the dots represent parts of music.

 - In braille, 6 dots make up a cell.
-There are 64 braille cell combinations, including empty cells.
+There are 64 braille cell combinations, including an empty cell.

 - Braille cells are roughly the same size as 29pt Arial font.
-That means when standard print material is transcribed to braille, it’s nearly three times more pages.
+That means when standard print material is transcribed to braille, it takes up nearly three times more pages.